 Where Can You Find the Answers?

-Our MLS is huge so I don't offer information on every single area that it encompasses, although I do offer most Greater Phoenix MLS listings on my website.
+Because our MLS covers such a large expanse, I don't offer information on every single area that it encompasses on this website, although I do offer most Greater Phoenix MLS listings in the city of Phoenix and the surrounding towns/suburbs.
 The towns and areas I specialize in are in the more northern areas like Carefree, Cave Creek, Fountain Hills, North Phoenix, Paradise Valley, and all of Scottsdale.
 You can see my Featured Neighborhoods on the home page of this site.
+However, I will go outside those borders, so call me first at 480-906-1500 if you're not sure.

-If you ask the question about the best city/town or best school to an agent that gives you an answer then beware.
+If you ask the question about the best city/town or best school to an agent who gives you an answer, then beware.
 That is not a well-trained agent and might not be in the business much longer.
-And don't get angry with an agent that refuses to give you an answer.
-That is an agent that is professional and follows our standards of ethics and the law.
+And don't get angry with an agent who refuses to give you an answer.
+That is an agent who is professional and follows our standards of ethics and the law.

 Helpful Links